-A 2 week South Africa itinerary is all about adventure: this beautiful country tops bucket lists around the world for good reason.
+The perfect 2 week South Africa itinerary is all about adventure, and that’s exactly what we set out to capture here!
+This beautiful country tops bucket lists around the world for good reason, and it absolutely stole our hearts during our 6-week visit.

-Where else can you see majestic animals like elephants and lions up close in the wild, indulge in a fantastic food scene that rivals the best cities around the world, admire stunning coastline, sip delicious local wines, road trip to your heart’s content, camp on a budget one night and then spend thousands on a luxurious lodge the next–all in one place?
+Where else can you see majestic animals like elephants and lions up close in the wild, indulge in a fantastic food scene that rivals the best in the world, admire stunning coastline, sip delicious local wines, road trip to your heart’s content, camp on a budget one night and then spend thousands on a luxurious lodge the next… all in one place?

-South Africa is a truly amazing country, and it quickly rocketed its way up the list to be one of our very favorites.
+South Africa is a phenomenal travel destination, and it quickly rocketed its way up the list to be one of our very favorites.

-Here’s how to plan the perfect 14 day trip to South Africa!
+Here’s how to plan a 14 day trip to South Africa that will have you scheming to come back as soon as you leave!

 Table of Contents